Home Improvement Loans Overview

 - By combining your construction costs with your mortgage, you limit your closing costs and simplify the renovation process.

-- You can get up to $35,000 cash out and the mortgage balance can exceed the appraised value of the home
+- You can get up to $35,000 cash for improvements and the mortgage balance can exceed the appraised value of the home if guidelines are met.

 Here are some types of projects eligible for an FHA 203k Loan: